JLBC HOW TO LEAD UP THE JLBC CHAIN OF COMMAND

-We want people to be who we believe they are, and in doing so, we open ourselves to opportunities for them to prove they are not full-time members of the trustworthy-people club.
+We want people to be whom we believe they are, and in doing so, we open ourselves to opportunities for them to prove they are not full-time members of the trustworthy-people club.
 Trusting others means paying attention internally and externally without guilt or shame in knowing what you know.
 It means telling yourself the truth about yourself and others to the degree that you are willing to protect yourself without injuring or insulting them.
 It means having boundaries that are solid and consistent.
 It means choosing how to be in a relationship with others in a way that honors them and honors what you feel and know.
 There are times when drawing a hard line in the sand will protect you and people from themselves and their untrustworthy behavior that they cannot seem to control.

 When it comes to trusting family members, we walk a tightrope that many of us struggle with.
-For some reason, logical or not, we believe that because we are related to someone by blood, they will not or should not have the same human frailties as the rest of the human race.
+For some reason, logical or not, we believe that because we are related to someone by blood, they will not or should not have the same human frailties as the rest of humanity.
 We want to believe that parents will not betray or disappoint us; that uncles, cousins, or grandparents will not violate us; and that our siblings, whether older or younger, will keep us in a special place in their hearts.

 There are times when we will need the help of others when trying to reach a goal.
 Group members need to trust each other to work well together.
 Once we understand trust, we will understand how to develop confidence in others and compel others to trust us.

 Types of Trust